Three of Australia’s biggest banks have shifted their calls on the Reserve Bank’s next move, now tipping an earlier and steeper tightening path.

-Major lenders National Australia Bank (NAB) and Westpac have revised their cash rate forecasts ahead of the Reserve Bank of Australia’s (RBA) March rate decision next Tuesday, with both lenders now suggesting the central bank will lift rates by 25 basis points and follow up with another hike in May – taking it to a new peak of 4.35 per cent.
+Major lenders National Australia Bank (NAB), the Commonwealth Bank of Australia (CBA) and Westpac have revised their cash rate forecasts ahead of the Reserve Bank of Australia’s (RBA) March rate decision next Tuesday (17 March), with the three lenders now suggesting the central bank will lift rates by 25 basis points.

 NAB swings to March and May hikes